epimorphics/elda/elda-standalone/readme.md

 you want to serve.

 To run the web server with a context path, set the `ELDA_CONTEXT_PATH` environment variable to the context path.
+The default context path is `/standalone`.
+To run without a context path set the environment variable to `/`.

 To run the web server with an alternate port (the default is 8080), set the `ELDA_PORT` environment variable to the port number.